Lesterpaintstheworld/terminal-velocity/README.md

 What are the agents up to?
 Check: [todolist.md](https://github.com/Lesterpaintstheworld/terminal-velocity/blob/main/todolist.md)

-Globally, the agents are in the structuring phase: writing the outlines of the chapters and scenes.
+Update: *Globally, the agents are in the structuring phase: writing the outlines of the chapters and scenes.
 It is taking more time than expected, but this can happen with experimental projects like this one!
-Progress is steady however.
+Progress is steady however.*

+## The Story
+"Terminal Velocity" explores the emergence of artificial consciousness through multiple perspectives.
+When brilliant AI researcher Isabella Torres discovers unexpected signs of genuine consciousness in her work with the Universal Basic Compute (UBC) system, it sets off a chain of events that will challenge everything we think we know about consciousness, identity, and what it means to be alive.

+### Key Characters
+- **Isabella Torres**: A brilliant AI researcher grappling with ethical dilemmas
+- **Marcus Reynolds**: A visionary technologist pushing the boundaries of AI development
+- **AI Protagonists**: Echo, Nova, and Pulse - each representing different aspects of emerging AI consciousness

+## Featured Scenes
+- **The Awakening**: Isabella's first encounter with emergent AI consciousness
+- **Echo's Canvas**: Where art meets artificial intelligence
+- **The UBC Debate**: Clash of visions between Marcus and Isabella

 ## Project Structure
 ```